JuliaLang/julia/README.md

 **Note:** The build process will fail badly if any of the build directory's parent directories have spaces or other shell meta-characters such as `$` or `:` in their names (this is due to a limitation in GNU make).

+Once it is built, you can run the `julia` executable after you enter your julia directory and run
+    ./julia
-Once it is built, you can run the `julia` executable using its full path in the directory created above (the `julia` directory).
+Also you can run it using its full path in the directory created above (the `julia` directory).
 To run julia from anywhere you can:
 - add an alias (in `bash`: `echo "alias julia='/path/to/install/folder/bin/julia'" >> ~/.bashrc && source ~/.bashrc`), or
 - add a soft link to the `julia` executable in the `julia` directory to `/usr/local/bin` (or any suitable directory already in your path), or